Things to do in Sligo

 The Yeats building is part of the Yeats Society, the house has over there a thousand books.
 The house has some wonderful exhibitions to see, one called “Hyde Bridge Gallery” and “Yeats in the West”.
 The building houses a summer school.
 It’s definitely one if you’re into poetry or literature!!!

 If you wanna see some prehistoric passage tombs, Sligo is the place to see them.
 This amazing set of megalithic monuments in the Cuil Iris Pennisula was built in the fourth millennium, way back in the Neolithic period.
 This site is one of the oldest in all of the Emerald Isle.
 The postcode for Carrowmore is F91 E638.

 Carrowmore is a large collection of stone that forms a circle, with chambers that were used for human burials.
-Some of the tombs are 5,000 years old, evidence of buried bodies was found at the site.
-It a very interesting site and one of the oldest things to see in Sligo.
+Some of the tombs are 5,000 years old, and evidence of buried bodies was found at the site.
+It is a very interesting site and one of the oldest things to see in Sligo.